 When tenants have a problem, they expect it to be fixed immediately.
 If it takes days or weeks for your team to fix even simple problems, your property will fall far short of tenant expectations.
-Leading to dissatisfied tenants.
+That leads to dissatisfied tenants.
 And dissatisfied tenants leads to less lease renewals.

-Read on to find out how you can create an efficient process to improve your response times to work order requests
+Read on to find out how you can create an efficient process to improve your tenant work order response time.

-The first step to improving your work order response time is to set clear benchmarks for work orders your team has to follow.
+The first step to improve response time to tenant work order requests is to set clear benchmarks.

 Without expected benchmarks for how long work orders should take to resolve, your team won’t know how quickly they need to address problems.
-A fast response time to one team member could be 5 days.
-For another, it could be 5 minutes.
-So, you need clear expectations that keep your team on track with work orders.
+A fast response time to one team member could mean five days.
+For another, it could be five minutes.
+So, you need to set clear expectations that define what the “fast” benchmark is.

-Another way to improve your worker order response time is by prioritizing your work orders.
+Another way to improve response time to tenant worker order requests is by prioritizing your work orders.

 You and your team often have many work orders that need to be addressed at any given moment.
 So, you might respond to work orders in the order they come in.
 Or, your team might resolve work orders depending on what’s easiest to fix.

 The light bulb tenant might have submitted the work order an hour before the other tenant.
 So, your team fixes that work order first.
-As a result, they don’t have time to fix the other work order for another day.
+As a result, they don’t have time to fix the issue on the other work order until tomorrow.
 This leaves your tenant sweltering for longer than necessary because work orders weren’t prioritized by urgency.

-Along with setting benchmarks and prioritizing work orders, you can improve your work order response time by managing by exception.
+Along with setting benchmarks and prioritizing work orders, you can improve response time by managing by exception.

 Your team has to manage many work orders at once.
 So, if one work order takes longer than expected, other work orders are thrown off schedule.
 This means that those tenant issues take longer to resolve – reducing tenant satisfaction.